ahoi-attacks/heckler/README.md

 $ ./build.sh --package
 ```

 This builds host and guest kernel, qemu and ovmf for your host machine.
 Upon completion, install the host kernel on your machine.

+### VM Image
+Create an ubuntu 22.04 image in qcow2 format.
+See ./run.sh script.

+### Companion Repositories:
+- **heckler-kernel**: Kernel code for gadget profiling
+- **heckler-qemu**: Compatible qemu version
+- **heckler-ovmf**: Compatible ovmf version⏎